joelnewcomer/visitoconee/wp-content/plugins/gravity-forms-wcag-20-form-fields/readme.txt

 2. Shows list field with 'buttons' instead of images to add and delete rows - buttons are styled like the previous images but are keyboard accessible.

 == Changelog ==

+= 1.7.0 =
+* Maintenance: review targeting for field changes and what changes are made to fields.
+* Maintenance: removed unnecessary changes that GravityForms now natively does.

 = 1.6.0 =
 * Fix: make radio 'other' option accessible by applying hidden label to both the radio and input fields.